All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Reliance

-While the above results from U-statistics depend on $f$ being fixed a priori, we can also leverage these results to create \emph{uniform} bounds on the MR estimation error for all models in a sufficiently regularized class $\mathcal{F}$.
+While the above results from U-statistics depend on the model $f$ being fixed a priori, we can also leverage these results to create \emph{uniform} bounds on the MR estimation error for all models in a sufficiently regularized class $\mathcal{F}$.
 We formally present this bound in Section \ref{subsec:Model-class-reliance} (Theorem \ref{thm:MR-unif}), after introducing required conditions on model class complexity.
 The existence of this uniform bound implies that it is feasible to train a model and to evaluate its importance using the \emph{same data}.
 This differs from the classical VI approach of Random Forests \citep{breiman2001random_forests}, which avoids in-sample importance estimation.
 There, each tree in the ensemble is fit on a random subset of data, and VI for the tree is estimated using the held-out data.
 The tree-specific VI estimates are then aggregated to obtain a VI estimate for the overall ensemble.
-Although sample-splitting approaches such as this are helpful in many cases, the uniform bound for MR suggests that they are not strictly necessary.
+Although sample-splitting approaches such as this are helpful in many cases, the uniform bound for MR suggests that they are not strictly necessary, depending on the sample size and the complexity of $\mathcal{F}$.